Skikda: 1989 shipping disaster

 The city has a commercial harbour with a gas and oil terminal.
 On 15 February 1989 the Dutch tanker the MV Maassluis was anchored just outside the port, waiting to dock the next day at the terminal, when extreme weather broke out.
 The ship's anchors did not hold and the ship smashed on the pier-head of the port.
 The disaster killed 27 of the 29 people on board.

 Modern Skikda

-The city has a population of 250,000.
+The city has a population of over 250,000 inhabitant.
 Natural gas, oil refining, and petrochemical industries were developed in the 1970s and pipelines have been built for their transportation.
 The city hall (a neo-moorish style palace) and the railroad station were designed by Le Corbusier.

-The official city flag colours are blue and white, the colours of the Mediterranean.
+The official city flag colours are blue and white, reflecting the colours of the Mediterranean.
 The current postal code is 21000.
 Skikda has the third largest commercial port in Algeria after Algiers and Oran.
 It has also a petrochemical terminal port and a smaller fishing port in Stora, and there are many beaches along the natural Mediterranean coastline.
 There is also a closed airport near the petrochemical complex.